Dealing with Work and Income

 You can apply in person at a Work and Income centre, online through My MSD, or over the phone by calling 0800 599 009.

-Work and Income should deal with an application for a Special Needs Grant inside one working day.
+As you are applying for an “immediate” need, Work and Income should deal with an application for a Special Needs Grant as fast as possible.

 You will need to provide details of your particular need.
 This is often simply your bank balance, showing that you have no resources.
 If it’s an emergency, such as an urgent need for dental or medical treatment, you’ll need to provide an invoice or quote.